betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/cymaticTraderRatingsAutomation.md

 Stepping through each step:

-**Price > rating * percentage offset:** check whether the available to back price is better than the runner's rating multiplied  by a percentage - I do this by using the runner name in column B and looking up the corresponding rating for that runner from the RUNNERS sheet.
+**Price > rating * percentage offset:** check whether the available to back price is better than the runner's rating multiplied  by a percentage - We do this by using the runner name in column B and looking up the corresponding rating for that runner from the RUNNERS sheet.

 **Percentage offset:** There are lots of different approaches you can take to this.
-I'm using a variable percentage offset, as I appreciate that we might want a different percentage better than the rating, depending on the price - i.e. 10% better than $2 ($2.20) is very different than 10% better than a $20 shot ($22.20), so here I'm using a vlookup table to determine the percentage better than the rating that I want based on the current odds.
-Here are the 'ranges' of prices to percentage offset that I'm using - you can disregard this and just change it to be a set percentage (i.e. *1.1 hardcoded into the formula) or just use your rating straight without an offset, or edit the ranges in the SETTINGS tab to suit your opinions.
+We're using a variable percentage offset, as we appreciate that we might want a different percentage better than the rating, depending on the price - i.e. 10% better than $2 ($2.20) is very different than 10% better than a $20 shot ($22.20), so here we're using a vlookup table to determine the percentage better than the rating that we want based on the current odds.
+Here are the 'ranges' of prices to percentage offset that we're using - you can disregard this and just change it to be a set percentage (i.e. *1.1 hardcoded into the formula) or just use your rating straight without an offset, or edit the ranges in the SETTINGS tab to suit your opinions.
 This table takes the 'min' odds for the range in the left column, and the number you want to multiply the odds by in the right column - so for 15% you'd multiply by 1.15 etc.

-**Viewing your values:** I've added columns (AF:AH) to show the rating, percentage offset and minimum acceptable odds for each runner, to add some reassurance that the spreadsheet is pulling the values we want it to.
+**Viewing your values:** We've added columns (AF:AH) to show the rating, percentage offset and minimum acceptable odds for each runner, to add some reassurance that the spreadsheet is pulling the values we want it to.

 ODDS RANGE | % MULTIPLIER
 :-------|:-----------------------